 Should You Buy a Renters Policy for College Students?

-A renters policy is not always required to protect personal property of students.
+A renters policy is not always required to protect the personal property of students.
 It is an option, but there are other ways to get insurance that may not involve any additional cost.
 Paying for college is expensive enough, so it is good to know your options to find ways to save money.

 - Buy a Renters Insurance Package for Students: Cost will be approximately $10-$25 dollars a month.
 This policy will also include liability coverage and additional living expenses coverage which is very useful if your residence is made uninhabitable by a covered loss.
 It provides you with the necessary funds to pay for a temporary place to stay.

 - Buy a College Student Personal Property Policy or a Dorm Insurance Policy: Cost will be significantly less than a tenant policy, coverages may be more limited depending on the plan you take.
 Beware that liability may not be included in these kinds of policies, so be sure and ask about adding it on.
 Deductibles on this kind of policy may be much lower and can start at $25.